How Many Newborn Diapers Do I Need?

 Why so many diapers?
 Newborns urinate quite frequently, as often as every one to three hours.
 As for baby poop, there’s no precise number of bowel movements to expect from a newborn.
 Once they’ve passed their first bowel movement (meconium), some infants poop after every feeding.
 But that frequency will gradually decrease, and by 3 to 4 weeks old, some babies only poop about once per week.
 Remember to anticipate the occasional diaper blowout by purchasing the right fit and stocking up!

 All this adds up to a lot of diaper changes.
-To avoid skin irritation and diaper rash, you’ll want to change your baby’s diaper every time it’s wet or soiled.
-That typically works out to about one change for every two to three hours, on average.
+To avoid skin irritation and diaper rash, change your baby’s diaper every time it’s wet or soiled.
+That typically works out to about one change every two to three hours, on average.

 How Many Diapers per Month?